OfficeDev/office-js-docs-pr/docs/excel/build-your-first-excel-add-in.md

 1-  Create a folder on a network share (for example, \\\MyShare\\MyManifests) and copy the XML manifest file to that folder.

-2-  Now, let's add the share location that contains the manifest as a trusted app catalog in Excel.
+2-  Add the share location that contains the manifest as a trusted app catalog in Excel.
 Launch Excel and open a blank workbook.

 3-  Choose the **File** tab, and then choose **Options**.